Construction has commenced on Australia’s first renewable hydrogen plant in a remote microgrid, in the Gascoyne town of Denham, Western Australia.

 The remote microgrid project will deliver electricity into the Denham hybrid power system and will generate 526 MWh of renewable electricity per year, which is equivalent to the energy required to power 100 residential households in Denham annually.

 This is the first time in Australia that a renewable hydrogen powered remote microgrid will be used in the community, with Denham selected due to its proximity to wind and solar resources and land availability.

-Construction on the hydrogen power plant is due to start in August this year, with the project forecast to be commissioned and operational by early 2022.
+Construction on the renewable hydrogen plant is due to start in August this year, with the project forecast to be commissioned and operational by early 2022.

-The Project has received $2.6 million funding from the Australian Renewable Energy Agency, as part of its Advancing Renewables Program.
+The project has received $2.6 million funding from the Australian Renewable Energy Agency (ARENA), as part of its Advancing Renewables Program.
 A further $5.7 million has also been provided by the Western Australian Government as part of its WA Recovery Plan.